 Best Tips for Success

-• To serve from the freezer, let sit at room temperature for 5-10 minutes so they soften a little.
+- To serve the frozen Banana Pops from the freezer, let sit at room temperature for 5-10 minutes so they soften a little or run the popsicle while still in its mold under warm water to loosen.
 That will help the texture be very creamy.

-• Using yogurt with fat (such as whole-milk or even low-fat, as opposed to fat-free) will have more creaminess.
+- Using yogurt for babies or toddlers that contains fat (such as whole-milk or even low-fat, as opposed to fat-free) will have more creaminess.

 Related Recipes